 Founded in 2000, Vermont FEED has worked with more than one third of schools in Vermont to create robust and viable Farm to School programs.
-As of 2007, Vermont FEED also works with F.A.R.M.S. in Maine to jointly serve as the Northeast Regional Lead for the National Farm to School Network.
+As of 2007, Vermont FEED serves as the Northeast Regional Lead for the National Farm to School Network.

 Vermont Food Education Every Day (FEED) is a Farm to School program run as a partnership of three Vermont non-profit organizations: Food Works at Two Rivers Center, Northeast Organic Farming Association of Vermont (NOFA-VT), and Shelburne Farms.

 Vermont Food Education Every Day (VT FEED) works with schools and communities to raise awareness about healthy food, the role of Vermont farms and farmers, and good nutrition.

 We act as a catalyst for rebuilding healthy food systems and to cultivate links between classrooms, cafeterias, communities, and local farms.